vincentpham13/vincentpham13/content/post/tech/host-your-own-postgres-server-in-kubernetes.md

 ---
-title: "How to set up Postgres server for stating environment on Kubernetes"
+title: "How to set up Postgres server for staging environment on Kubernetes"
 date: "2020-04-04T00:22:02+07:00"
 author: "Nhat Pham"
 description : ""